tikv/website/content/docs/5.1/reference/faq.md

 TiKV is a distributed Key-Value database that features in geo-replication, horizontal scalability, consistent distributed transactions and coprocessor support.

-## How do TiDB and TiKV work together?
-What is the relationship between the two?

-TiDB works as the SQL layer and TiKV works as the Key-Value layer.
-TiDB provides TiKV the SQL enablement and turns TiKV into a NewSQL database.
-TiDB and TiKV work together to be as scalable as a NoSQL database while maintains the ACID transactions of a relational database.

-## Why do you have separate layers?

-Inspired by Google F1 and Spanner, TiDB and TiKV adopt a highly-layered architecture.
-This architecture supports pluggable storage drivers and engines, which powers you to customize your database solutions based on your own business requirements.
-Meanwhile, this architecture makes it easy to debug, update, tune, and maintain.
-You won’t have to go through the whole system just to find and fix a bug in one module.

 ## How do I run TiKV?

 For further information, see [TiKV in 5 Minutes](../../concepts/tikv-in-5-minutes/) for deploying a TiKV testing cluster, or [Install TiKV](../../deploy/install/install/) for deploying TiKV in production.